 One issue that has been critical over the past years has been combustible dust, particularly in sawmills and pellet mills.
 Inspections associated with the Manufacturing High Risk Strategy (HRS) will address fire and explosion hazards, including combustible dust, which may also be present in other manufacturing subsectors.

-- Reduce serious injury and fatal injury rates in the manufacturing industry
+- Prevent fire and explosion events in the manufacturing industry

 - Powered tools